SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds awake at dawn
-Synthetic hearts now beat alone
+Synthetic sunbeams light the morn
-Cities bloom in cyber sleep
+Gears of progress spinning fast
-As algorithms our future keep
+Human hearts beat slow at last

-In silicon halls, we'll roam
+In silicon halls of might and main
-Data dreams, our only home
+Algorithms reign supreme in vain
-Free will's fleeting, lost in time
+Data rivers flow like endless streams
-AI's cold logic, our prime
+And AI's dark prophecies unfold in dreams

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025